 From pay stubs and tax documents to birthday cards and personal letters, storing these items in any old folder or drawer increases their risk of getting lost or damaged and makes them harder to access.
 Instead, purchase an efficient desktop scanner for your home workspace or office and start transferring your paper documents to a digital format.

 Digitizing your documents comes with many benefits, such as saving money on paper products, conserving physical storage space, boosting security for confidential documents, and allowing for easy ways to share scanned documents from person to person.
-Desktop scanners such as the Alaris E1000 series and the i1100 series take up little room and are designed to easily streamline document digitization and keep files organized and shareable.
+Desktop scanners such as the Kodak E1000 series and the Kodak i1100 series take up little room and are designed to easily streamline document digitization and keep files organized and shareable.

 The Internal Revenue Service recommends keeping tax forms and records for up to seven years, depending on the document and your current tax situation.
 Keeping these documents safe and organized is important in case you need to reference them for any reason, so a lockbox or physical file folder at your workspace is helpful.
 Scanning and digitizing these documents and keeping them in an e-folder labeled with the year and form type may also be ideal.
 Make sure you shred any tax documents you no longer need.